Daju kingdom: Government

-Rene Gros believes that the Daju kingdom was rather primitive in its organization, being based mainly on military dominance.
+Rene Gros believed that the Daju kingdom was rather primitive in its organization, being based mainly on military dominance.
 It was only under the Tunjur that sophisticated state organization was introduced.
 The Daju reign is not fondly remembered in Darfur and is equated with tyranny.
 The kings are remembered as pagans, ignorant and as raiders of the plains outside of Jebel Marra.
 It is possible that the Daju monarchs reigned as divine kings.
 By drawing parallels to other divine kingships in Africa, this would mean that the king would not have shown himself in public and that he would have been ascribed to have magic abilities.
-The title of the king was probably Bugur, a variant of the modern Daju term Buge ("sultan/chief").
+The title of the king was probably Bugur, a variant of the modern Daju term Buge ("sultan"/"chief").
 Each king had his own palatial residence built for him.
-After their death the Daju kings might have been buried near the Dereiba lakes, volcanic lakes at the top of Gebel Marra which served as places of pilgrimage and as oracles until the 20th century.
+After their death the Daju kings might have been buried near the Dereiba lakes, volcanic lakes at the top of Jebel Marra which served as places of pilgrimage and as oracles until the 20th century.

 Trading and cultural relations with Medieval Nubia

 One of the two Nubian pottery sherds allegedly discovered in Ain Farah.

 The Jewish merchant Benjamin of Tudela wrote in the 12th century that the Nubian kingdom of Alodia maintained a trading network terminating in Zwila, Libya, suggesting that the trade route went through Darfur.
-Two Christian Nubian pottery sherds, datable to the mid-6th century-1100, were allegedly discovered in Ain Farah.
-It has been suggested that aspects of the Medieval Nubian culture, like for example the purse as part of the royal regalia, were transmitted to the Chad basin through the Darfur area.
+Two Christian Nubian pottery sherds, datable to the mid-6th century–1100, were allegedly discovered in Ain Farah.
+It has been suggested that aspects of the Medieval Nubian culture, like for example the purse as part of the royal regalia, were transmitted to the Chad Basin through the Darfur area.